NO CONTACT RULE: Moving on from the ex after a breakup

 It is a self-care strategy of detaching yourself 100% from an unhealthy attachment--- at all costs.

-The No Contact Rule is especially vital if you are in an addicted relationship.
+The No Contact Rule is especially vital to make use of if you are an insecurely attached love addict.

 It is about setting boundaries with your ex and protecting yourself.
-It is about shutting the door and locking it.
-Usually, the kind of closure you may desire is impossible if an ex-partner has been emotionally unavailable and/or is a narcissist-- don't count on a mature departure.
+It is about shutting the door and locking it even when you have closure or a conversation or a big breakup moment.
+Usually, the kind of closure you may desire is not possible if an ex-partner has been emotionally unavailable and/or is a narcissist.

 No Contact Rule is a tactical balancing act between taking back control, booting someone out of your life, not going crazy, and keeping your sanity.
-And though it can feel like it, you will not go crazy.
+Or if you feel like going crazy, knowing you actually will not go crazy.

 Look at it this way--- no contact is similar to any other addict who desires to break from their addiction of choice.

-It is equivalent to a recovering drug addict needing to break free from cocaine or heroin.
-Or a recovering alcoholic no longer seeking another shot of vodka or no longer going to bars or stopping by the local liquor store.
-It is about detaching from the toxic addiction for the addict's sanity because they desire to regain their life and sense of self.
+It is equivalent to a drug addict choosing to break free from cocaine or heroin- or a recovering alcoholic no longer reaching for a shot of vodka, no longer going to bars or stopping by the local liquor store-- and detaching from the toxic substance for the sake of the addict's sanity, and desire to get back their life and sense of self.

-Healthy people who experience a relationship breakup experience the universal stages of grief, such as anger, sadness, and disappointment.
+Healthy people who experience a relationship breakup generally experience universal stages of grief such as anger, sadness, and disappointment.
 Eventually, they come to accept the loss and move forward.

-For obsessive lovers (love addicts) and many with an anxious attachment style, moving on from a broken relationship with an ex-love avoidant or narcissist feels like a dreadful insurmountable ordeal.
+For obsessive lovers (love addicts) and many who have an anxious attachment style, moving on from a broken relationship with an ex-love avoidant or narcissist feels like a dreadful insurmountable ordeal.

 It's essential to keep this in mind: If you are addicted to your ex, you will likely feel more distressed when first applying the No Contact Rule.
 You may experience agonizing feelings that seem to go beyond normal grief— and this is because of love withdrawal from the love addiction.

-As the fantasy of your ex is crumbling, moving forward can seem unbearable.
-The
+As the fantasy of your ex is crumbling, moving forward can seem unbearable, and

-Still, despite all the distortions and self-sabotaging obsessions in your mind, it is imperative to realize your healing begins with cutting your drug of choice (your ex) cold turkey by utilizing the No Contact Rule.
+Still, in spite of all the distortions and self-sabotaging obsessions going on in your mind, it is imperative to realize your healing begins with cutting your drug of choice (your ex) cold turkey utilizing the No Contact Rule.

 When we feel hopelessly obsessed with an ex-partner, cutting complete contact with the ex is a critical prerequisite to healing.

-MAINTAINING CONTACT- ANY CONTACT AFTER A BREAKUP WILL KEEP YOU STUCK IN A TOXIC JAM- IT GUARANTEES THE PAIN WILL CONTINUE...
+MAINTAINING CONTACT- ANY CONTACT WITH YOUR EX- KEEPS YOU STUCK IN A TOXIC JAM- IT GUARANTEES THE PAIN WILL CONTINUE...

-If you genuinely want your sanity back, for the pain to heal and obsession to dissipate, you need to STOP acting out your addiction by breaking ANY and ALL contact with your ex.
+If you truly want your sanity back, for the pain to heal, and for obsession to dissipate, you need to STOP acting out your addiction by breaking ANY, and ALL contact with your ex.

 NO CONTACT AFTER A BREAKUP MEANS NO CONTACT, ANY CONTACT, PERIOD.

-Like a crack addict, you "hit the pipe" for every contact you have with your ex and keep trapped in your addiction.
+Like a heroin addict, you "hit the pipe" for each and every contact you have with your ex, and keep trapped in your addiction.

 When you're removing yourself from your ex with No Contact, it means: